stevengharris/MarkupEditor/README.md

 ### Searching for MarkupEditor Documents

 You can use CoreSpotlight to search for documents created by the MarkupEditor.
 That's because CoreSpotlight already knows how to deal properly with HTML documents.
-To be specific, this means that when you put a table and image in your document, although the underlying HTML contains `<table>` and `<image>' tags, the indexing works on the DOM and therefore only indexes the text content.
+To be specific, this means that when you put a table and image in your document, although the underlying HTML contains `<table>` and `<image>` tags, the indexing works on the DOM and therefore only indexes the text content.
 If you search for "table" or "image", it won't find your document unless there is a text element containing the word "table" or "image".

 How might you make use of CoreSpotlight?
 Typically you would have some kind of model object whose `contents` includes the HTML text produced-by and edited-using the MarkupEditor.
 Your model objects can provide indexing functionality.
 Here is an example (with some debug printing and \<substitutions> below):